 Taste: Great full-bodied texture.
 Apple and pear.
 Pepper.
 Liquorice.
 Barbecued meats and a touch of burnt oak.
 Light smoky finish.

-Value for Money: Maybe not particularly radical in its approach but what it does it does extremely well and at a price of just £40, it is something of a bargain for fans of a coastal profile.
+Thoughts: Maybe not particularly radical in its approach but what it does, it does extremely well and at a price of £40, it is something of a bargain for fans of the coastal flavour profile.